iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.44.0/report.md

 > Needs more details Why I can't see my health records like blood test results or scan results or even what is the problem that I suffer Please put that in the App That's right of our rights as patients,<br> :date: __2020-12-18 12:33:42__

-> I have not used it much yet don't know how good it is.<br> :date: __2020-12-17 17:40:41__

-> Generally the app is very good but I've found one "flaw" and one bug Bug: If you try to re-enable fingerprint access, after it has apparently been turned off due to "a change" on my device, the app crashes as soon as I slide the "enable fingerprint" switch.
-Flaw: pressing the back button brings up the option to log out, rather than just take me back a screen as is more normal.
-Fix is to reinstall the app.
-Samsung S7 edge.<br> :date: __2020-12-17 01:53:09__

 #### 2-star reviews